prathamesh66/Weather-App/README.md

 # Weather App

 A simple and interactive Weather App that provides real-time weather information based on user location or city search.
-The application uses the OpenWeatherMap API to fetch weather data and displays various parameters such as temperature, wind speed, humidity, and cloudiness.
+The application uses the OpenWeatherMap API to fetch weather data and displays various parameters such as temperature, wind speed, humidity, and cloudiness..

 ## Demo